IBM/CodeEngine/content/posts/deploy-from-bob/index.md

 ### "I want to see what's happening"
 Ask Bob:
 ```
-"Show me the logs for my application"
+Show me the logs for my application
 ```

 Bob will fetch and display the logs, helping you understand what's happening.